 news greg mallyon contemporary art australia

-After a hectic year this one promises to be a bit slower kicking off with a solo exhibition in historic Maldon .
+After a hectic year this one promised to be a bit slower kicking off with a solo exhibition in historic Maldon .
 STRATUM features landscapes inspired by my region , the goldfields of central Victoria ....very appropriate given I am the descendant of goldminers who came from Oxford and ended up in Yakandandah .In March I was delighted to be advised I was the winner of the digital category of the 2023 Queenscliff Art Prize

 A busy year ahead with my open studio during Daylesford's iconic Chillout Festival in March.
 From June 2-5 I was a feature artist at the Sydney Affordable Art Fair via Manyung Gallery where sales and interest were strong .